Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 <p>

-The solution generates two output files, setup.exe and fx.msi, either of which can be run by the end user to install the addin.
+The solution generates two output files, setup.exe and AUTO_INSTALLER.msi, either of which can be run by the end user to install and uninstall the automation addin.
 </p>
 </details>